-Because I have just over ten years of content that I’ve curated on this website, I’ve created this page to help you get your bearings a bit easier.
+This site has over ten years of content I’ve curated on it.
+I’ve created this page to help you get your bearings a bit easier.

 How I’ve Learned to Get More Done with Less Effort

-The lesson was a hard one to learn, but eventually, I figured out that being busy is not the same thing as being productive and working towards your goals and purpose in life.
+The lesson was a hard one to learn.
+I figured out that being busy is not the same thing as being productive.
+I learned how to work towards my goals and purpose in life.

-Part of my method for time management and greater productivity is figuring out a planner system that works best for me.
+Part of my method for greater productivity is figuring out a planner system that works best for me.
 After trying every planner under the sun, I finally realized that simple works better.
 I use a combination of Evernote, Google Keep, and Google Calendar to keep my life organized.
 The best part?
-The paper clutter has been cut back on too.
+The paper clutter is gone.
 No more little notes everywhere.
+Yay!

-Although I love paper menus and calendars and have even created some great free calendars and free menu planners for you to use, I’ve even taken to organizing my recipes and menus with a combination of Google Keep and Google Calendar.
-Life is so much easier with all of that stored for easy reference.
-I am even able to more easily share recipes with friends when asked.How I've Learned to Get More Done with Less Effort #productivity #timemanagement Click To Tweet
+Although I love paper menus and calendars, digital works best for me.
+I’ve even taken to organizing my recipes and menus with a combination of Google Keep and Calendar.
+Life is so much easier with all that stored for easy reference.
+I am even able to share recipes with friends when asked.How I've Learned to Get More Done with Less Effort #productivity #timemanagement Click To Tweet

 How to Create Residual Income as a Designer on Zazzle